 David Shuster is a trial lawyer and the firm's Managing Principal.
 Dave enjoys the relationships that are developed and the diverse legal challenges that are presented in a varied law practice.
-Dave represents commercial clients in business litigation, construction claims, and real estate litigation.
+Dave represents commercial clients in business litigation, non-compete/trade secrets litigation, construction claims, and real estate litigation.
 In addition, he has particular experience representing professionals and prominent members of the community in sensitive matters.
 Dave also has significant experience representing plaintiffs in claims involving serious personal injuries.
 As plaintiff's counsel, Dave has recovered millions for his clients.
 He enjoys and excels at being a trusted advisor to clients who are confronted with uniquely-complex legal challenges.

-Dave is recognized annually in The Best Lawyers in America since 2018 and Maryland Super Lawyers since 2009.
+Dave is recognized annually in The Best Lawyers in America and Maryland Super Lawyers.
 He was invited to serve as an instructor in the civil litigation program of the Court of Appeals' Professionalism Course for New Admittees of the Maryland Bar, and he is a member of the Character Committee of the Court of Appeals of Maryland for the Sixth Appellate Circuit.
 He has also served as an adjunct professor at the University of Baltimore School of Law, where he taught appellate advocacy and legal analysis, research, and writing courses.
 In law school, he was an Associate Editor of the University of Baltimore Law Review.

 Casey Cares Foundation, Advisory Board